 Fellows will have the opportunity to develop their knowledge and skills in a variety of learning settings, including exposure to leadership in another environment.
 They will be paired with mentors who are academic health sciences library directors.
 In addition to the individual relationship with their mentors, fellows benefit from working collaboratively with other fellows and mentors.
 Experienced program faculty and mentors will provide content and facilitation for the cohort.
 The program takes advantage of flexible scheduling and an online learning community to minimize disruption to professional and personal schedules.
 The sponsors will provide financial support for a small cohort of fellows and will underwrite travel and meeting expenses.

-Judy Consales, fellow, class of 2002-2003; now Associate University Librarian for Sciences and Director, Louise M. Darling Biomedical Library, UCLA, said,” As a member of the first cohort I've continued to be amazed at the quality retained and further refined as the Leadership Fellows Program has evolved.
-The program has been transformative in serving to train and mentor a new generation of directors and health sciences library leaders thanks to the ongoing support and commitment of the National Library of Medicine and Association of Academic Health Sciences Libraries.
-The perspective it provided has continued to sustain me in the decade plus since my fellowship year.”
+Fellow 2002-03: As a member of the first cohort I've continued to be amazed at the quality retained and further refined as the Leadership Fellows Program has evolved.
+The perspective it provided has continued to sustain me in the decade plus since my fellowship year.

-A mentor with the 2012 class commented,” The program has given me the opportunity of mentoring a talented and visionary librarian.
+Mentor 2011-12: The program has given me the opportunity of mentoring a talented and visionary librarian.
 I’ve learned at least as much as I’ve given.
 I now have a fresh perspective on my own leadership role at my institution and insights into other libraries.
 I’m looking forward to following my fellow’s career.
-Our profession is in good hands.”
+Our profession is in good hands.

 The one-year program design is multi-faceted: three in-person leadership institutes; attendance at an Association of American Medical Colleges (AAMC) annual meeting; a year-long fellow/mentor relationship; webinars and discussions on issues related to library leadership; and two weeks of site visit to the mentor’s home library.